Multivariate Counterfactual Systems And Causal Graphical Models: Introduction

 Under the NPSEM-IE model, the additional Markov assumptions follow from the assumption that the errors in the structural equation for each variable (hidden or observed) are independent of the errors in the structural equations for the other variables.

 \cite{robins86new} similarly added independence assumptions to the CISTG model.
-Robins referred to the version of this model in which all variables can be intervened on as the `finest fully randomized CISTG model as detailed as the data,' which we henceforth refer to as the `FFRCISTG model,' unless stated otherwise.
+Robins referred to the version of this model in which all variables can be intervened on as the ``finest fully randomized CISTG model as detailed as the data,'' which we henceforth refer to as the ``FFRCISTG model,'' unless stated otherwise.
 Interestingly, the NPSEM-IE implies many more counterfactual independence assumptions than does the corresponding FFRCISTG model.
-In fact, if we consider complete graphs on $p$ binary variables then the difference between the number of assumptions implied by the NPSEM-IE and the FFRCISTG model grows at a doubly exponential rate.\footnote{With three binary variables, the difference in the dimension of the two models is $94$, with four it is $32,423$ \cite{thomas13swig}.}
+In fact, if we consider complete graphs on $p$ binary variables then the difference between the number of assumptions implied by the NPSEM-IE and the FFRCISTG model grows at a doubly exponential rate.\footnote{With three binary variables, the difference in the dimension of the two models is $94$, with four it is $32,423$ \citep{thomas13swig}. }

-The NPSEM-IE allows the identification of certain causal effects -- the pure and total direct and indirect effects and more generally path specific effects -- by making use of additional independence assumptions that cannot be confirmed, even in principle, by any experiment conducted using the variables represented on the graph.
-In contrast under the less restrictive FFRCISTG model all counterfactual independence assumptions are in principle experimentally testable,\footnote{This assumes that it is possible to observe the natural value of a variable and then intervene on it an instant later; see discussion in \S \ref{sec:po-npsem-g} .} the pure and total direct effects are not identifiable (from the variables on the graph).
+The NPSEM-IE allows the identification of certain causal effects -- the pure and total direct and indirect effects and more generally path specific effects\footnote{See \citep{rrs21volume_mediation_arxiv} for more detail on these effects.} -- by making use of additional independence assumptions that cannot be confirmed, even in principle, by any experiment conducted using the variables represented on the graph.
+In contrast under the less restrictive FFRCISTG model all counterfactual independence assumptions are in principle experimentally testable,\footnote{This assumes that it is possible to observe the natural value of a variable and then intervene on it an instant later; see discussion in Section \ref{sec:po-npsem-g} .} the pure and total direct effects are not identifiable (from the variables on the graph).
 However, ordinary intervention distributions of the type that arise in Pearl's {\it do}-calculus are identifiable under the FFRCISTG model.

 Many statisticians and econometricians exclusively use counterfactuals (without graphs) when carrying out causal data analyses.
 Pearl has developed purely graphical criteria to reason about confounding and many other causal questions.
 Since graphical criteria, such as Pearl's {\it do}-calculus, make no reference to counterfactuals, they can appear confusing to those unused to causal graphs.
 Indeed only factual variables typically appear on Pearl's causal diagrams so any connection between Pearl's graphical criteria and the statistician's counterfactual criteria appear at first glance to be obscure.
 This is true even though Pearl and others have shown mathematically that the two approaches to evaluation of confounding are effectively logically equivalent.